seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 longer names the run behind it.
 It goes stale by design; the reader is told so here.

 Gate at this revision: `bench.yml`, **14 steps, 1 336 147 checks**, unchanged since
-`2026-09-14-a`: TZ-45 moved no file any step reads.
+`2026-09-14-a`: neither TZ-45 nor TZ-46 moved a file any step reads.
 That revision is where TZ-44 moved TWO steps, which no single TZ before it did — step 14 475 → **487**, section I 94 → 95 where the I9
 pair puts two checks where one stood plus the new section K at **11**, and step 4 40 → **59**, the nineteen lane assertions added to `verify_bench.py`; `1 336 116 + 12 + 19 = 1 336 147`.